 What are folder permissions?

 Folders permissions restrict who can see, use, and manage folders.
-Regardless of the permissions you set, other matter administrators will always have the ability to manage all folders.
+Regardless of the permissions you set, other database administrators will always have the ability to manage all folders.

 There are three main levels of folder permissions: